Money in the Bank (2012)

-The 2012 Money in the Bank was the third annual Money in the Bank professional wrestling pay-per-view (PPV) event produced by WWE.
-The event took place on July 15, 2012, at the US Airways Center in Phoenix, Arizona.
-It was the first Money in the Bank event held following the discontinuation of the first brand extension in August 2011.
-The event had 188,000 buys, slightly down on the 2011 Money in the Bank figure of 195,000 buys.
+The 2012 Money in the Bank was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the third annual Money in the Bank event and took place on July 15, 2012, at the US Airways Center in Phoenix, Arizona.
+The event centered on the men's Money in the Bank ladder match, a multi-person ladder match where the wrestlers compete to retrieve a briefcase hanging above the ring which contains a contract for a guaranteed world championship match at any time within the next year.

-Eight matches were contested at the event, with one match on the pre-show, which featured WWE Tag Team Champions Kofi Kingston and R-Truth faced Camacho and Hunico in a non-title match; this would be Camacho's only appearance at the event until 2024.
-In the main event, John Cena won the Money in the Bank ladder match for a WWE Championship match contract, while in the opening bout, Dolph Ziggler won the other Money in the Bank ladder match for a World Heavyweight Championship match contract.
+Eight matches were contested at the event, with one match on the pre-show.
+Two Money in the Bank ladder matches were held, one of which was the main event where John Cena won to earn a WWE Championship match contract.
+The other ladder match opened the show and saw Dolph Ziggler win to secure a World Heavyweight Championship match contract.
 In other prominent matches, Sheamus defeated Alberto Del Rio to retain the World Heavyweight Championship and CM Punk defeated Daniel Bryan to retain the WWE Championship in a no disqualification match with AJ Lee as the special guest referee.

+The event had 188,000 pay-per-view buys, slightly down on the previous year's figure of 195,000 buys.
+This was the first Money in the Bank event held following the discontinuation of the first brand extension in August 2011.

 Production

 Background

-The event was held at the US Airways Center in Phoenix, Arizona.
+The third annual Money in the Bank event was held at the US Airways Center in Phoenix, Arizona.

-Money in the Bank is an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2010, held in July.
+Money in the Bank is an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2010, which at the time was held in July.
 The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
+The third Money in the Bank event was scheduled to be held on July 15, 2012, at the US Airways Center in Phoenix, Arizona.

-For 2012, two Money in the Bank ladder matches occurred; one granted a contract for a WWE Championship match while the other contained a World Heavyweight Championship match contract.
-The 2012 event was the third Money in the Bank and the first since the end of the first brand split in August 2011.
-It took place on July 15, 2012, at the US Airways Center in Phoenix, Arizona.
+This was the first Money in the Bank event held since the end of the first brand split in August 2011.
+As the prior two events were held under the first brand extension, there were two Money in the Bank ladder matches, one for each brand, with Raw's ladder match granting a WWE Championship match contract, while SmackDown's granted a World Heavyweight Championship match contract.
+The 2012 event continued to have two ladder matches with the same respective rewards but were no longer brand-exclusive.